(Updated March 2021 – Samsung partnership)

-Through their activities on social media and through screen shots they drop, i was able to determine which phones they use.
+Through their activities on social media and through screen shots they drop, I was able to determine which were BTS phones before 2021, so I’m going to share with you guys all the details and explain in detail how I found that!

-1. First, Jin uses the iPhone 6s which has a color of rose gold, i was able to determine this through a screen shot he posted on Twitter.
+1. First, Jin (Kim Seok Jin) used the iPhone 11 which has a color of rose gold, I was able to determine this through a screen shot he posted on Twitter.

-2. Second, Rapmon uses iPhone x which has space gray color, i got this through a picture he posted on Twitter while holding the iPhone x, he was seen standing facing a mirror.
+2. Second, Rapmon (Kim Nam Joon) used iPhone x which has space gray color, I got this through a picture he posted on Twitter while holding the iPhone x, he was seen standing facing a mirror.

-3. Third, Suga uses the iPhone 7 which has matte black color, i was able to determine this through a picture posted on Instagram where he was seen standing at a bitch with the iPhone 7 in his hand.
+3. Third, Suga (Min Yoon Gi / Agust D) used the iPhone 11 pro which has matte black color, I was able to determine this through a picture posted on Instagram where he was seen standing at a beach with the iPhone 7 in his hand.

-4. Fourth, J-hope uses the iPhone x which has space gray color, i was able to determine this through a screen shot he dropped on Twitter showcasing something to us.
+4. Fourth, J-hope (Jung Ho Seok) used the iPhone x which has space gray color, I was able to determine this through a screen shot he dropped on Twitter showcasing something to us.

-5. Fifth, Jimin uses iPhone 7 which has matte black color, this was determined through a picture he took at his garden, in the garden he was seen snapping some plants with the iPhone 7.
+5. Fifth, Jimin (Park Ji Min) used iPhone 11 pro which has matte black color, this was determined through a picture he took at his garden, in the garden he was seen snapping some plants with the iPhone 7.

-6. Sixth, V uses iPhone 7 which has a color of matte black, he was seen on social media holding the phone while doing a live broadcast.
+6. Sixth, V (Kim Tae Hyung) used iPhone 11 pro max which has a color of matte black, he was seen on social media holding the phone while doing a live broadcast.

-7. Seventh, Jungkook uses iPhone 7+ which has jet black color, i was able to determine this by seeing a picture he dropped on Instagram, the iPhone 7+ was seen laying flat on his table
+7. Seventh, Jungkook (Jeon Jung Kook) used iPhone 11 pro max which has jet black color, I was able to determine this by seeing a picture he dropped on Instagram, the iPhone 7+ was seen laying flat on his table

 The septet co-writes and produces much of their output.